-While you won't experience the country store charm of the original Scott's BBQ - an iconic foodie stop for more than three decades and counting - patrons of Rodney Scott's Whole Hog BBQ in Charleston won't feel they are missing out on that signature whole hog experience.
+While you won't find the country store rusticity of the original Scott's BBQ - the iconic foodie stop operated by the Scott family for more than three decades - patrons of Rodney Scott's Whole Hog BBQ in Charleston won't feel they are missing out on that signature whole hog experience.

 The finished pig is then mopped (literally so, using a floor mop reserved for the task) with Scott's sauce, a red pepper and vinegar solution that juices the meat and gives it a salty tang.
 The savory flavor and no-frills, hands-on approach is what put Rodney Scott at the top of the pitmaster totem pole, garnering him accolades nationally and beyond, including the prestigious James Beard Best Chef: Southeast award.

 Far removed from the woodsy terrain of the Pee Dee, the Charleston pits also rely upon charcoal to get the job done.
 Nevertheless, the resulting pulled pork is lightly smoke-infused and moistened with just enough fat and sauce to deliver a swoon factor on par with its Hemingway counterpart.

 In addition to the pork, there are ribs, chicken and crispy fried catfish accompanied by hush puppies, freshly cut fries, potato salad, baked beans and slaw, as well as mac ‘n' cheese and fresh collards to satisfy the Southern appetite.
 A proper banana pudding, if you have room, makes a sweet finishing touch.

 Enjoy your pulled pork piled up in a luscious tangle on a platter or on a bun for a tasty sandwich.
 Ribs come ready for gnawing, or treat yourself to one of the South's most curious dishes: The rib sandwich, a delicacy in which the bones and all come tucked between two pieces of white bread.

 But perhaps one of the most notable ways the new eatery distinguishes itself from the Hemingway location are the hours of operation.
 Die-hard fans, barbecue pilgrims and folks working and living in the surrounding area can order up Scott's ‘cue seven days a week.